-12.5 ENERGY EFFICIENCY PROGRAMS
+12.5 4.2 ENERGY EFFICIENCY PROGRAMS

-Policies and programs that incorporate and promote energy efficiency are necessary to achieve goals established by the EarthCare Sudbury Action Plan.
-Reducing energy use, providing consumers with access to public transit and active transportation infrastructure, and developing energy efficient subdivision, street and building designs are encouraged by this Plan.
+Policies and programs that incorporate and promote energy efficiency are necessary to achieve goals established by the EarthCare Sudbury Local Action Plan.
+Reducing energy use, providing consumers with access to public transit and active transportation infrastructuregreen energy sources and transportation, and developing energy efficient subdivision, street and building designs are encouraged by this Plan.
 Attracting new businesses in the energy and environmental services sector to locate in Greater Sudbury is another strategy to make the City a municipal leader in energy efficiency.

 The City of Greater Sudbury has initiated a program of municipal energy retrofits utilizing solar wall construction and geothermal heat pumps in City-owned facilities.
-Additional improvements in energy conserving design will be implemented as part of the City's ongoing energy planning initiatives.
+Additional improvements in energy conserving design will be implemented as part of the City's ongoing energy planning initiativesStrategic Energy Plan.
 Alternative methods of heating, cooling and constructing buildings need to be promoted as the City works towards reducing greenhouse gas emissions and meeting Kyoto targets.

-- 1. This Plan supports the continued development of programs to conserve energy and improve energy efficiency across all sectors. - 2.
-The City will implement a Landfill Gas Utilization Project to collect and use the energy from landfill gas as an effective means of converting waste to energy where economically feasible. - 3.
+- 1. This Plan supports the continued development of programs to conserve energy and improve energy efficiency across all sectors., including the objectives outlined as part of the Strategic Energy Plan and the Community Energy Plan. - 2.
+The City of Greater Sudbury will encourage the development of wind farms in order to produce clean energy for the City.
+Small-scale wind power systems suitable for residences, farms and businesses are also allowed by this Plan subject to policies contained in Section 12.4.1. - $\underline{23}$ .
+The City will implement a Landfill Gas Utilization Project to collect and use the energy from landfill gas as an effective means of converting waste to energy where economically feasible. - 4.
+Small-scale hydroelectric projects with a combined capacity of 10 MW will be promoted to enhance the local provision of energy. - 35.
 This Plan supports district energy plants as an efficient method of supplying heating, cooling and electricity to buildings.
-The environmental benefits of cogeneration plants are recognized for their contribution to cleaner energy sources and reduced greenhouse gas emissions. - 4.
-Geothermal projects based on the small district energy system model will be facilitated by this Plan to meet the heating and cooling needs of new clusters of environmental businesses. - 5.
-The introduction of hybrid and alternative fuel vehicles is encouraged in support of the bio-diesel project and other energy efficiency programs.
+The environmental benefits of cogeneration plants are recognized for their contribution to cleaner energy sources and reduced greenhouse gas emissions.